Mark-Marks/roblox-project-template/README.md

 ### Data

-This template automatically handles loading, saving with keyForm and data replication with zap.\
+This template automatically handles loading, saving with keyForm and data replication with Zap.\
 To modify the default data for each player, you need to modify two files:

 1. `src/services/data/template.luau`